top of page

 If you prefer online sessions, we have you covered.
 If you are looking for in-person care: please note that our current office location is not wheelchair accessible.
 If that’s a concern for you, we offer virtual or phone sessions as an alternative.

+Whether you’re new to therapy or looking for someone new, the questions below may support your search.
 This is about getting curious, tuning into what matters to you, and honoring that.

-What kind of connection feels right for you?
+Relational Fit: What kind of connection feels right for you?

-• What qualities help you open up with someone - warmth and nurturance, steadiness and grounding, clarity and directness, or a mix of these?
+What qualities help you open up with someone - warmth and nurturance, steadiness and grounding, clarity and directness, or a mix of these?
+Noticing this can help you choose a therapist whose presence feels like a natural fit.

 Shared Experience & Values: